My alarm goes off….

 #Dentistry24: how can you get involved?

 The BDA is encouraging dentists across the globe to celebrate the good work of the dental profession on 24 May 2019, using social media – Twitter and Instagram, with the hashtag #Dentistry24.
-Find out how you can take part.

 This independent campaign aims to share the positive impact and the experiences of the dental profession during a 24-hour period online.
 It's a great opportunity to share what you are doing in practice, promote your work, share your success, and publicly thank your colleagues and teams for their contributions.